MatthewJDavis/matthewjdavis.github.io/_posts/2019-05-23-finding-installed-software.md

 tags:
     - chocolatey
     - ciminstance
-published: false
+published: true
 ---
 May 2019

 # Overview

+Here's a post on a few ways you can find installed software on Windows using PowerShell.

-I've been using Pester to verify software that is installed on TeamCity build agents that are being created with Pacer and a number of PowerShell scripts (this is before being migrated to building the agents with Ansible).
-Getting a list of the installed software has taken a number of different approaches so decided to write them up here.
+I've been using Pester to verify software that is installed on TeamCity build agents that are being created with Packer and a number of PowerShell scripts.
+Getting a list of the installed software has taken a number of different approaches with PowerShell but allows to test that the correct software is installed and also produce a text file with the software installed information as a build artifact for later reference.

 I also recently watched a session from the PowerShell summit 2019 on [youtube] that brings up the issue that using Win32_Product makes the msi installers run consistency checks and potentially run repairs.
-Even the [Microsoft docs] give the ```Get-WMIObbject -Class Win32_Product``` as an example to list installed software.
+Even the [Microsoft docs] give the ```Get-WMIObbject -Class Win32_Product``` as an example to list installed software but don't mention the side effects of using this.

 ## The registry way